 An Honours-equivalent or a 4-year professional degree in any discipline, or an MBChB, will be considered, as the programme values different perspectives and disciplinary orientations.
 Students must, in an application essay, express their interest in health innovation.

-The MPhil in Health Innovation may be taken on a full-time or a part-time basis.
-All students are required to attend lectures at UCT throughout the year.
 Required course work is followed by a minor dissertation, chosen by the student in consultation with the programme convenor and a research supervisor.

 Students take the following compulsory courses, in addition to elective courses to suit their particular interests:

 - Health Innovation & Entrepreneurship

 - Health Technology Assessment

 Candidates for the PhD must satisfy the general requirements of the Faculty of Health Sciences, as given in the Faculty Handbook.

 The primary commitment is a thesis based on original research.
 Specific courses may be required in preparation for the research project, as dictated by the needs of the project and the background of the student.

 Further information may be found in the Faculty of Health Sciences Postgraduate Handbook.

 Fee information may be found in the Student Fees Handbook.